-Interventional radiology Level 1 and 2 procedural skills are included in the "General and Non-vascular Intervention" and "Vascular Radiology" sections of the Clinical Radiology Curriculum.
-It is therefore possible that trainees can acquire a CCT in Clinical Radiology in five years of training, without formal sub-specialty recognition in IR, and still have a strong portfolio of interventional skills.
+General and non-vascular interventional radiology Level 1 and 2 procedural skills are included in the "General and Non-vascular Intervention" section of the clinical radiology curriculum, and Level 1 vascular procedural skills in the "Vascular Radiology" section of the CR curriculum.
+It is therefore possible that trainees can acquire a CCT in Clinical Radiology in five years of training, without formal subspecialty recognition in IR, and still have a strong portfolio of interventional skills.
 This IR sub-specialty curriculum, however, offers an alternative option for those who wish to specialise in IR, with an additional year of training.
 Formal sub-specialty recognition in IR will require formal transfer to the IR curriculum with an indicative training period of six years.